 50 years later: Vietnam veterans to be honored at Grand Rapids ceremony Saturday

-GRAND RAPIDS, Mich. — Some Michigan lawmakers are planning to pay tribute to our veterans who served in the Vietnam War with a special lapel pinning ceremony.
+GRAND RAPIDS, Mich. — Several Michigan lawmakers are planning to pay tribute to our veterans who served in the Vietnam War with a special lapel pinning ceremony.

 It's happening at the American Legion on north Park Street starting at noon Saturday.